Indian Army ranks and insignia: British Colonial era: Indian Army ranks to British Army

 Some members of the ruling families of Princely states were given ceremonial honorary ranks during the colonial era.
 An 1832 journal reports that during the colonial British Raj era, the Commander-in-Chief of British Army (ex officio role of the serving Monarch of Britain) promulgated an order directing that the Lieutenant Colonel of H.M.
 (British Royal Army) cannot be superseded by the East India Company's Indian Army's Lieutenant Colonel.
 Whenever an Indian Army Lieutenant Colonel was promoted to Colonel, all the British Army's Lieutenant Colonels who were deployed with the Indian Army and had the same date and rank as the newly appointed Colonel of the Indian Army were also mandatorily given the local Indian Army's honorary rank of Colonel from the date of their Lieutenant Colonelcy with the British Army.
 This unfair system preserved the fictional equivalency of British Army officers with Indian Army officers while denying the officers of the Indian Army their hard-earned honours and ranks within their peculiar service.

-This was not a reciprocal system, i.e., Lieutenant Colonel of East India Company (EIC) (Indian Army) were not promoted to Colonel's rank when a British Army Lieutenant Colonel of equal date and rank was promoted to Colonel's rank in the Indian Army.
+This was not a reciprocal system, i.e., Lieutenant Colonels of the East India Company (EIC) (Indian Army) were not promoted to Colonel's rank when a British Army Lieutenant Colonel of equal date and rank was promoted to Colonel's rank in the Indian Army.
 For example, when a ranked Lieutenant Colonel of Bengal Army was promoted to Colonel he was ranked 34th on the general list, he superseded 33 other Lieutenant Colonels of Indian Army, along with him all of the British Army's Lieutenant Colonel serving with the Bengal Presidency were also given the honorary rank of Colonel of Bengal Presidency and they superseded 33 Lieutenant Colonels of Indian Army who were their seniors.
 The army officers of the EIC appealed against this derogatory and non-reciprocal system in the EIC's Court of Directors.
 EIC directors had no authority to revoke or amend the order issued by the British monarch.

 Retired officers: form of address

 On 21 July 2014, the Indian Army issued a circular for retired personnel informing them that the correct form of addressing a retired officer is "Rank ABC (Retd) and not Rank (Retd) ABC", a correct example is: "Brigadier Sant Singh (Retd)".
-The stated rationale of the army was, "Rank never retires, it is an officer who retires."
+The stated rationale of the army was, "Rank never retires; it is an officer who retires."
 This form of address applies to both living and deceased officers.